Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 None

 == Changelog ==

+= 3.8.2 =
+- Fixed a CSS issue with the honeypot feature.
+- Fixed a call to the login action handler static function.

 = 3.8.1 =
 - Minor bug fix for the honeypot feature - loading of css style sheet was not occurring when main login page rendered.